-Combating climate change by protecting forests: CI works to reverse the destruction of tropical forests, which equates to more than one-third of the global action needed to avoid the worst climate scenarios.
+Combating climate change by protecting nature: CI works to reverse the destruction of tropical forests, which represents one-third of the global action needed to avoid the worst climate scenarios.

 Creating holistic models of sustainability: CI creates self-sustaining, scalable conservation models within larger geographic landscapes and seascapes, ensuring that humans and nature can thrive together.